 The GUI options hadn't been implemented in a messaging app before, and after mock-ups showing the integration as defined in the API, it became clear that the default options would not work in a messaging environment.
 The SpeechBar covered too much of the UI, especially on smaller devices, and the SpeechControl needed too much of a footprint in the Input Bar, or header, especially with the separate simultaneous projects.

 The GUI was provided by Nuance, through the API, so there was zero control over the look and feel, other than the placement.

-Nuance had a redesign of their Speech Control on their roadmap.
-After discussions, the Nuance team was able to deliver the new GUI sooner than expected, which allowed for a more seamless user-experience in Cortext.
+Luckily, Nuance had a redesign of their Speech Control on their roadmap and after discussions, the Nuance team was able to deliver the new GUI sooner than expected, which allowed for a more seamless user-experience in Cortext.

 With the tweaks to the default Nuance GUI, and the compromises made between their brand/API requirements and Cortext brand/space requirements we were able to achieve an outcome that satisfied the original goals of the project as well as the business and brand requirements - and achieve a better UX for clinical users that seamlessly integrated into their established workflows and mental models for using Cortext.